roberthowton/academic-kickstart/content/dossier/diversity.md

 other means.
 However, one form of evaluation I've insisted on is writing.
 In many cases, I think it is a disservice to students not to use a philosophy course as a vehicle for improving skills as important as prose composition.
-However, I also recognize that some students have greater educational deficits to overcome in their writing than others.
-I have various ways of helping these students improve their writing and succeed in my courses, including encourage them to seek help from me in drafting papers, taking time to correct grammar in grading drafts, and (when necessary) exercising lenience in penalizing poor grammar to encourage students to express their philosophical ideas to the best of
+Nevertheless, I also recognize that some students have greater educational deficits to overcome in their writing than others.
+I have various ways of helping these students improve their writing and succeed in my courses, including encouraging them to seek help from me in drafting papers, taking time to correct grammar in grading drafts, and (when necessary) exercising lenience in penalizing poor grammar to encourage students to express their philosophical ideas to the best of